Pomegranate: benefits, dosage, contraindications

 Use of Punica Granatum as an Antifungal Agent Against Candidosis Associated With Denture Stomatitis

-In hyperlipidemic patients, 400 mg of pomegranate seed oil with a punicic acid content of 72% over 4 weeks in hyperlipidemic subjects did not change cholesterol and LDL-C but reduced triglycerides and the triglyceride: HDL-C ratio.
-Preliminary clinical research suggests that pomegranate juice reduces fasting blood glucose, improves beta-cell function, and decreases insulin resistance in patients with type 2 diabetes.
+Among hyperlipidemic patients, 400 mg of pomegranate seed oil with a punicic acid content of 72% over 4 weeks in hyperlipidemic subjects did not change cholesterol and LDL-C but reduced triglycerides and the triglycerides: HDL-C ratio.
+Preliminary clinical research suggests that pomegranate juice reduces fasting blood glucose, improves beta-cell function and decreases insulin resistance in patients with type 2 diabetes.
 The antioxidant effects of pomegranate appear to be responsible for these effects.
-Although pomegranate (in oil or juice) shows promise in preventing cardiovascular diseases, more high-quality studies are needed to confirm these results.
+Although pomegranate (oil or juice) is of interest in the prevention of cardiovascular disease, further higher-quality studies are needed to confirm these results.

 Posologie